 Navigation is Key

 Is your site easy to navigate?
 Students come to you for information.
 They must find it instantly, or you will loose them to your competition.
 Your navigation should be logical and easy to search.
 Relevant information, programs, campuses, alumni, and student activities should be represented clearly on the homepage and main navigation.
 Enrolled students should not take hours to find their syllabus or department calendar.

 Mobile Web Design

 You MUST have a website that transfers fluently to mobile, tablet, and laptop versions.
-Most of students are accessing the Internet on the go.
+Most of the students are accessing the Internet on the go.
 A staggering 40% of Google searches are done through a mobile device.
 With Google’s algorithms pushing mobile dominance, having a responsive website is an SEO priority.

-If your website is not mobile friendly, this is a problem you will need to fix.
+If your website is not mobile-friendly, this is a problem you will need to fix.
 If you are not responsive, you are irrelevant.
 And beyond being “technically” responsive, does your website look good on a small screen?
-Additionally, your mobile options should include a student focused app or portal, that allows your students to check grades, submit assignments, and receive pertinent information on the go.
+Additionally, your mobile options should include a student-focused app or portal, that allows your students to check grades, submit assignments, and receive pertinent information on the go.

 Sourcing quality student leads is hard.
 You need to have a solid plan in place.
 You need to rank high on search engines and use a fitting Google Adwords strategy made for mobile search too.
 Is your website optimized to position you ahead of your competitors?
 If your site is failing to rank high, this could mean it’s time for an audit and some content review.

 Analyze your SEO coding.
 Outdated SEO strategies are bypassed by the newer Google algorithms, which reduces your site ranking.
 Once considered popular “keywords packing” could now be penalizing you.
 Take time to understand your industry keyword battles on a geo-location basis, to create an efficient strategy targeting the best prospective students.